← Back to Blog

 Why Customers Read Owner Responses

-And it is not just negative reviews that benefit from responses.
+And it's not just negative reviews that benefit from responses.
 When you thank someone for a positive review, it reinforces their decision to leave it.
 It makes them feel valued.
 And it shows other readers that this business has a real human behind the counter who genuinely appreciates their customers.
-That personal touch is becoming rare, and customers notice when it is there.
+That personal touch is becoming rare, and customers notice when it's there.

 The Cost of Ignoring Reviews

 That might not be true.
 You might be running a business with a skeleton crew, working 60-hour weeks, and simply not have time to sit down and write thoughtful responses to every review.
-But the customer scrolling through your Google listing at 10 PM does not know that.
+But the customer scrolling through your Google listing at 10 PM doesn't know that.
 All they see is silence.

 Silence after a positive review feels like indifference.
-The customer took time out of their day to say something nice about your business, and you did not even acknowledge it.
+The customer took time out of their day to say something nice about your business, and you didn't even acknowledge it.
 That customer is less likely to leave a review next time, and the readers who see the unanswered praise get a lukewarm impression at best.

 Why does Google care about review responses?
 Because Google's job is to recommend businesses that give people a great experience.
 A business that engages with its customers online is a strong signal that it cares about customer satisfaction.
 And a business that cares about customer satisfaction is exactly the kind of business Google wants to put at the top of the results.